nakulmitra/java-tutorial/multithreading/thread-synchronization.md

 ```
 * **Correct Output (Race Condition Prevented)**
 ```
-Thread-1 is withdrawing: 70
+Thread-1 is withdrawing: 80
-Thread-1 new balance: 30
+Thread-1 new balance: 20
 Thread-2 insufficient balance.
+Final amount: 20
 ```
 **How it works?**
 * The `synchronized` keyword ensures that **only one thread** can execute the `withdraw` method at a time.